redis-developer/the-redis-marketplace-app-frontend/README.md

 ## Deploying

-This repo has automatic staging deployment turned on via Heroku.
-Every commit to the main branch also deploys the application to https://redislabs-marketplace.herokuapp.com/.
-You test out the built code locally with the following commands.
+This repo has automatic staging and production deployment turned on via Heroku.
+Every commit to the `main` branch also deploys the application to [staging](https://redislabs-marketplace.herokuapp.com/), every commit to the `production` branch also deploys the application to [production](https://redislabs-marketplace-prod.herokuapp.com/).

+You can test out the built code locally with the following commands.

 Build the code
 ```bash